kylemccurley/kylemccurley/README.md

 # Education
 ## Launch School - An Online School for Software Engineers
 ![Launch School](launch.png)
+Launch School is an online school focused on the mastery of foundational knowledge of software engineering.
+This is largely accomplished through rigorous assessments, quizzes and 1-on-1 interviews.
+This is a multi-year program designed specifically for individuals seeking to launch a multi-decade career in software engineering.

 # Current Projects
   ### Pull Up - An Event Finder for College Students